Skip to main content

 Template Variables

 Invitation emails are much more effective when they’re personalized and enriched with dynamic content.
 Template variables are the mechanism by which you add this content to your templates.
 Variables can be added to a template simply by entering a variable name of your choosing (letters, numbers, underscores, hyphens and periods are valid) enclosed in double curly brackets.
-The invitation email depicted in the screenshot below is an example of how a Vortex customer has used variables.
-SCREENSHOT Here are some of the variables the customer has added to the template themselves Here are some of the variables the customer has added to the template themselves
+The invitation email depicted in the screenshot below is an example of how we’ve used variables in our own invitation emails.
+Template variables in an invitation email Here are some of the variables the customer has added to the template themselves.

 • {{inviter_name}} - The name of the inviter.